commercetools/commercetools-postman-collection/GettingStarted.md

 1. Click the **Download** icon.

    ![image](/src/images/postman-environment-download.png)
-   This will download a Postman environment file containing all relevant data for your project.
+   This downloads a Postman environment file containing all relevant data for your project.

 1. In Postman, click **File** > **Import** and upload the environment obtained from the Merchant Center.